zeina99/QnA-research-papers/README.md

 A Question Answering program that takes in a question from a user and returns the top 6 answers according to the question.
 It uses a pretrained BERT QA model to perform extractive question answering on text.
 ## Installation
-1. clone the repo by running: `https://github.com/zeina99/QnA-research-papers.git`
+1. clone the repo by running: `git clone https://github.com/zeina99/QnA-research-papers.git`
 2. cd into the directory into the cloned repo
 3. to install the requirements:
    1. make sure python is installed